A recurrence relation for elliptic divisibility sequences: The sequence of the gcd

+where $\mu=g_{r,\nu}(P)$. \end{theorem} \begin{remark} The previous theorem, as far as we know, is correct, even if the proof of this fact in \cite{chhadiv} has a gap.
+We briefly show why the proof of Theorem 4 in \cite{chhadiv} is wrong and how to fix the problem.
+At the beginning of the paper, it is claimed in Lemma 1 that if $P\in E_0(K_\nu)$ and $\nu(x(P))<0$, then $\nu(x(nP))=\nu(x(P))-2\nu(n)$ for every $n\geq 1$.
+This is not true, in general.
+For example, if we take $K_\nu=\Q_2$, the curve $E$ defined by the equation $y^2+xy=x^3+x^2-2x$, the point $P=(-1/4,7/8)$, and $n=2$, then the equation does not hold.
+This mistake affects Theorem 1 and Theorem 3 of the paper, that are false.
+Anyway, even if the proof of Theorem 4 uses Theorem 3, we can easily prove the theorem replicating the work of \cite{chhadiv}, with a little adjustment.

+Observe that, if $P\in E_0(K_\nu)$ and $\nu(x(P))<0$, then $\nu(x(nP))\leq \nu(x(P))$ for every $n\geq 1$.
+This follows easily from Lemma \ref{propdivpol2}.
+In order to prove Theorem 4, one just needs to replicate the work in \cite{chhadiv} substituting Lemma 1 with the previous observation.
+Using this substitution, one can prove an analogue of Theorem 1 and 3.
+With the new versions of these theorems, the proof of Theorem 4 still works.
+Therefore, \cite[Theorem 4]{chhadiv} is true.

-where $\mu=g_{r,\nu}(P)$. \end{theorem} \begin{proposition} Let $E$ be an elliptic curve defined by a Weierstrass equation with integer coefficients in $K$ and let $P\in E(K)$ be a non-torsion point.
+In the case when $E$ is in minimal form, there is a more explicit version of the Theorem proved in \cite[Theorem 1.1]{yv21}. \end{remark} \begin{proposition} Let $E$ be an elliptic curve defined by a Weierstrass equation with integer coefficients in $K$ and let $P\in E(K)$ be a non-torsion point.
 Let $\nu$ be a finite place and $\p$ be the prime associated with $\nu$.
 Assume $\nu(x(P))\geq 0$.
 If $m$ is a multiple of $r(\p,P)$, then

 If $m$ is a multiple of $M(P)$, then the equation holds for every $\nu$. \end{proposition} \begin{proof} If $r(\p,P)=1$, then we conclude using Proposition \ref{ayad}.
 So, we assume $r(\p,P)>1$.

 If $n=m$, then $m=n=kr$, where $r=r(\p,P)>1$.
 So, using (\ref{eqch}),